 - Students are advised to refer to specific course syllabi for course requirements and grading policies. - Students are responsible for requesting, in writing, an incomplete (I) two weeks prior to the end of the semester in which the course is taken.
 Requests must be submitted to the course faculty, who act on the request within 72 hours of receipt.
-Both the student and the faculty must sign the Incomplete Grade Form.
 The maximum amount of time to complete coursework to remove a grade of I is one year from the end date of the semester for which the grade was assigned or graduation, whichever comes first.
 However, an instructor may restrict the amount of time given to the student to complete the coursework.
-Failure to complete the coursework within the specified period of time will result in a grade of "F". - If no grading policy is listed on an individual course syllabus, the grading scale reverts back to the University grading system. - Students are advised to refer to the Retention and Progression Standards section of this guidebook for additional information regarding academic standards and policies.
+Failure to complete the coursework within the specified period of time will result in a grade of "F" or "U".
+A student requesting an incomplete must be passing the course at the time of the request. - If no grading policy is listed on an individual course syllabus, the grading scale reverts back to the University grading system. - Students are advised to refer to the Retention and Progression Standards section of this guidebook for additional information regarding academic standards and policies.